PiotrJustyna/drakon-renderer/README.md

     * Error: Diagram is required to have exactly one icon of kind "Title".
 Hint: Make sure your input diagram contains an icon of kind "Title" and that it is the only icon of that kind.
     ```

+3. if validation is successful, attempt to balance all paths leading from the title icon to the end icon (balance - align matching icons, make sure that paths are of equal length where applicable)

+4. save the balanced paths as an easy to troubleshoot markdown file where:

+    * input: `file.json`

+    * output: `file-balanced-paths.md`

-3. if validation is successful, attempt to position the directed graph's nodes on a cartesian plane:
+5. attempt to position the directed graph's nodes on a cartesian plane:

     * positive integer x coordinates only

     * negative integer y coordinates only

-4. serialize the product (`[PositionedIcon]`) to a file where:
+6. serialize the product (`[PositionedIcon]`) to a file where:

     * input: `file.json`

     * output: `file-drakon-layout.json`

-5. Render the collection of `PositionedIcon`s into the final svg diagram.
+7. Render the collection of `PositionedIcon`s into the final svg diagram.

-6. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.
+8. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.

 ## development environment